-- OneDrive for Business provides a place for individuals to store, share, and sync work files.
-OneDrive is approved for levels 1, 2 and 3 data.
-External sharing of files is also available with OneDrive.
+- OneDrive for Business offers faculty and staff secure storage and collaboration for individuals and may be used for online file access and secure file sharing for levels 1, 2, and 3 data.
+External sharing of files to non-Harvard faculty and staff is available with OneDrive.

-- HUIT Economy Storage provides economically priced, secure file storage.
-Some examples of appropriate use cases are large data sets and files (such as video and media files) and long-term storage/archival.
-Files are stored in the cloud and available in seconds.
-The most commonly accessed files are cached for quicker load times.
-Economy Storage can be configured to store High Risk Confidential Information (HRCI) or other data classified as Level 4.
+- HUIT Economy Storage provides economically priced, secure storage for large data sets and files (such as video and media files) or for long-term storage/archival use.
+Files are stored in the cloud and available in seconds with the most commonly accessed are cached for quicker load times.
+Economy Storage is certified for Level 3 data and cannot be configured to store High Risk Confidential Information (HRCI) or other data classified as Level 4.

 Additional services available for faculty and academic use:

-- Harvard Dropbox provides secure file management for levels 1, 2 and 3 data.
-Also provides sync services for faculty and researchers who need to share files external to Harvard.
-Dropbox is specifically targeted to faculty and researchers with strong external collaboration requirements.
+- Harvard Dropbox provides secure storage for levels 1, 2 and 3 data, file share and sync services for faculty and researchers who already use consumer Dropbox accounts for their work at Harvard or have the need to share files external to Harvard.
+Dropbox specifically is targeted for faculty and researchers with strong external collaboration requirements, whereby colleagues from different organizations external to Harvard have the need to be part of a collaboration team, and often have international members.
 Visit our Service Catalog for eligibility and for a list of participating schools.

 To review Harvard’s University Information Security Policies and Data Classification levels visit: https://policy.security.harvard.edu/.